 Montgomery County has an extensive program of waste management, operated by the County's Department of Environmental Protection, Division of Solid Waste Services.
 Their website provides a wealth of information about how to dispose of household trash, including recycling.
 Please visit that site for any questions you might have about trash and recycling in our neighborhood.
 To go to their website, CLICK HERE.

-In the mean time, here are some of the basics.
-By using the links provide in the sections below, you can visit apropriate sections in the County website to find out more detail about any issue.
+In the meantime, here are some of the basics.
+By using the links provide in the sections below, you can visit appropriate sections in the County website to find out more detail about any issue.

 Edgemoor Area Recycling Contact